wh-alice/mig_visualstudio/vs/extensibility/language-service-and-editor-extension-points.md

 internal AdornmentLayerDefinition testLayerDefinition;
 ```

- You must create a second class that implements <xref:Microsoft.VisualStudio.Text.Editor.IWpfTextViewCreationListener> and handles its <xref:Microsoft.VisualStudio.Text.Editor.IWpfTextViewCreationListener.TextViewCreated*> event by instantiating the adornment.
+ You must create a second class that implements <xref:Microsoft.VisualStudio.Text.Editor.IWpfTextViewCreationListener> and handles its <xref:Microsoft.VisualStudio.Text.Editor.IWpfTextViewCreationListener.TextViewCreated%2A> event by instantiating the adornment.
 You must export this class together with the following attributes:

 -   <xref:Microsoft.VisualStudio.Utilities.ContentTypeAttribute>: the kind of content (for example, "text" or "code") for which the adornment is valid.